AfricaMendezDAM/AfricaMendezDAM/README.md

 ## About

-I started in Psychology, but now I'm finishing my Software Development degree.
-I focus on building software and algorithms where psychometric variables are at the core, creating tools that combine data, logic, and human understanding.
+With a foundation in Psychology and Software Development, I create tools that transform insights into actionable solutions.
+I focus on building applications and algorithms where psychometric variables play a central role, designing systems that seamlessly combine data, logic, and human understanding.

-I also enjoy exploring new projects—both my own ideas and client-based ones—that challenge me to experiment with different technologies and approaches.
+I also enjoy exploring new projects—both personal initiatives and client-based work—that challenge me to experiment with innovative technologies and approaches.

 <!--## Projects